objcio/articles/2015-02-10-gpu-accelerated-machine-vision.md

 As a last step in the Canny edge detection process, pixel gaps in the edges are filled in to complete edges that might have had a few points failing the threshold or non-maximum suppression tests.
 This cleans up the edges and helps to make them continuous.

 This last step looks at all the pixels around a central pixel.
 If the center was a strong pixel from the previous non-maximum suppression step, it remains a white pixel.
 If it was a completely suppressed pixel, it stays as a black pixel.
 For middling grey pixels, the neighborhood around them is evaluated.
 Each one touched by more than one white pixel becomes a white pixel.
-If not, they go to black.
+If not, it goes to black.
 This fills in the gaps in detected edges.

 As you can tell, the Canny edge detection process is much more involved than Sobel edge detection, but it can yield nice, clean lines tracing around the edges of objects.
 This gives a good starting point for line detection, contour detection, or other image analysis, and can also be used to produce some interesting aesthetic effects.